zzergAtStage/ed-monitor/README.md

 ## Prerequisites

-* Java Development Kit (JDK): Ensure JDK 17 (22 for latest releases) or higher is installed on your system.
+* Java Development Kit (JDK): Ensure JDK 21 or higher is installed on your system.

 * Build Tool: Maven is required for building the project.
 ```bash